-Water Treatment Operators, Water Distribution, Well Drillers, Pump Installers.
-The target audience for this course is anyone interested in working in a water treatment or distribution facility, wishing to maintain CEUs for a certification license, learn how to do the job safely and effectively and/or to meet education needs for promotion.
+The target audience for this course includes wastewater treatment operators, pretreatment and industrial waste inspectors, the person interested in working in a wastewater treatment or pretreatment/industrial wastewater facility, and those wishing to maintain CEUs for a certification license, wanting to learn how to perform their job safely and effectively, and/or to meet education needs for promotion.
+There are no prerequisites, and no other materials are needed for this course.